ayalaluquez/nperrin/data/basic-rules.md

 * No more than 2 meals per day.
 * No more than 2 coffees per day.
 * No coffee after 18hs.
+* No coffee or tea before 1hr after having a meal.
 * No chamomile tea before 18hs.
 * No chocolate at night.